 One of the most frequently asked questions in the PowerPoint forums is about having access to a map of the United States of America on a slide that has each state available as a separate selectable shape.
-In this tutorial you'll learn how to do just that by:

 If you want to know how you can do it yourself, follow these steps to get started: